eklavitt/eklavitt.github.io/_posts/2016-06-16-Github-Jumpstart.markdown

 ## Summary:

 Although my github activity has been less than sparce over the last few weeks, I have been working hard on my web development skills.
-I didn't forget about the importance of "Code Every Day," and have been doing at least every few days.
+I didn't forget about the importance of "Code Every Day," and have been at least every few days.
 My focuses over the last few weeks:

 #### Design Fundamentals:
 * Simplicity!!!